Paranoid-AF/podblast/README.md

 yarn build
 ```

-However, the build program is not completely set-up yet, so it would only build the app and installer for your platform.
+However, the build program is not completely set-up yet, but it would still build the app and its installer for your platform.